MrRezaeiUofT/IDFF/README.md

 python -m pytorch_fid  /path_to_original_samples  /path_to_generated_samples
 ```
 ## Citation
-When utilizing this repository to aid in generating published results or integrating it into other software, kindly acknowledge our paper by citing it.
+When utilizing this repository to generate published results or integrate it into other software, kindly acknowledge our paper by citing it.
 ```bibtex
 @article{xx,
   title={xx},